6 Real Estate SEO Tips to Maximize Your Google Visibility in 2020

 While you may not have any e-commerce online, it’s become an industry standard to acquire and have an SSL certificate on your CRE website.
 SSL certificates are generally provided by your domain host for an additional fee (GoDaddy, etc).
 However, there are also alternative options available by doing a quick search.

 These are some of the steps to help with your real estate website’s SEO.
-It is important to note that SEO constantly changes.
+Even the best commercial real estate websites heavily rely on SEO and understand it is a dynamic marketing channel that constantly changes.
 Google and other search engines are relying more on AI and automatic algorithms to perpetually learn from search behavior and evolve.
 They are trying to create the best possible product, and ultimately ensure that people use their platform to get the answers they seek.

 When you are creating your company website or revamping it, try to think like the very people that are your clients.
 What are the words they use to describe your services?
 How did they find your company or property listing initially?
 This will help define keywords to target, content to create, and ultimately provide the best possible results for your company’s online presence.